skeptycal/ApplySyntax/docs/usage.md

 ```

 For backwards compatibility with older versions of ApplySyntax, the rule name `binary` is also accepted, and functions exactly like `interpreter`.

+!!! warning "Deprecation"
+    The previous name for this key was `binary` and has been deprecated and will be removed in the future.

 ### Function Rule
 This is an example of using a custom function to decide whether or not to apply a syntax.
 The source file should be in a plugin folder. `name` is the function name and `source` is the file in which the function is contained; you must include the package it resides in, all sub-folders leading to the file, and the actual file name (extension not needed as it is assumed to be a python file).